Introduction¶

 Next Steps¶

-Getting Started - Install skim and generate your first images
+Getting Started - Install qmk-skim and generate your first images

 Configuration - Customize colors, layer names, and appearance